 Most of the time, lesions do not cause itching or soreness.
 They may be the same color as a person’s skin or may appear gray, red, brown, yellow, or blue.
 They commonly appear on the head, neck, or trunk or at the sites of injuries.

 - dark, ring-shaped rashes

 - eczema-like areas of thickened, inflamed skin

 - red or purple patches that result from bleeding under the skin

 Some people may have additional leukemia symptoms alongside leukemia cutis.
 These can include:

 - loss of appetite

 - weight loss

 However, some forms of leukemia do not cause symptoms at first.
-Whether a person experiences other symptoms can depend on the type of leukemia they have and the speed it is growing.
+Whether a person experiences other symptoms can depend on the type of leukemia they have and the speed of its growth.

-Various factors can raise the chance of a person developing leukemia cutis.
+Various factors can increase a person’s chance of developing leukemia cutis.
 One of the most important is the type of leukemia a person has.